|

 News10, UPN 31, and NBC, among many others.

-ensemble boasts master musicians with rich and diverse accomplishments in
+rich and diverse accomplishments in

 their traditional fields.
 Oscar is an accomplished Bolivian pan flute